Corvée: Austria, the Holy Roman Empire, and Germany

 Corvée, specifically socage, was essential to the feudal system of the Habsburg monarchy and later Austrian Empire, and most German states that belonged to the Holy Roman Empire.
 Farmers and peasants were obliged to do hard agricultural work for their nobility, typically six months of the year.
 When a cash economy became established, the duty was gradually replaced by the duty to pay taxes.

 After the Thirty Years' War, the demand for corvée grew too high and the system became dysfunctional.
 Its official decline is linked to the abolition of serfdom by Joseph II, Holy Roman Emperor and Habsburg ruler, in 1781.
 It continued to exist however, and was only abolished during the revolutions of 1848, along with the legal inequality between the nobility and common people.

 Bohemia (or the Czech lands) was a part of the Holy Roman Empire as well as the Habsburg monarchy, and corvée was called robota in Czech.
 In Russian and other Slavic languages robota denotes any kind of work, but in Czech it specifically refers to unpaid unfree work, corvée or serf labour, or drudgery.
 The Czech word was imported to part of Germany where corvée was known as Robath, and into Hungarian as robot.
 The word robota was later used by Czech writer Karel Čapek, who after a recommendation by his brother Josef Čapek introduced the word robot for (originally anthropomorphic) machines that do unpaid work for their owners in his 1920 play R.U.R.

 France

+Seigneurial corvée existed in France until 1789, when it was abolished along with several other privileges.
+On average, farmers provided around three days of work a year for their landlords.

+Constructing a Main Road (1774).
+Projects like these would use manpower from the corvée royale.